Why We Don’t Use Seed Oils (And What We Use Instead)

 A Better Way to Think About It

-✔ “Is this aligned with how I want to eat most of the time?”
+Instead of asking "Is this perfect?" — try asking "Is this aligned with how I want to eat most of the time?"

 Because consistency matters more than perfection.